Mission

 If space permits, Florida SouthWestern State College offers LPNs, meeting the application and agreement requirements, the option to accept an ASE1000 block of 11 credits.
 The ASE1000 block consists of Level I AS Degree Nursing Core Courses: NUR1020C, NUR1068C, and NUR2092.

-Academic Policy and Progression Criteria
+Academic Standards and Progression Policies

-• A grade of C or higher must be earned in General Education (16 credits) and Program Specific (14 credits) courses.
+- A grade of C or higher must be earned in General Education (16 credits) and program specific (14 credits) courses.

-• Dismissal from the Nursing Program will occur if a student is deemed unsafe or unprofessional in clinical practice/patient care.
+- Dismissal from the nursing program will occur if a student is deemed unsafe or unprofessional in clinical practice/patient care.

 Admission Requirements & Process

-Application Deadlines
+Application Cycles

 Process